paybyphone/terraform-provider-phpipam/README.md

  * `description_match` - A regular expression to match against when searching for a subnet. `section_id` is required if you want to use this option.

+⚠️  **NOTE:** Searches with the `description` or `description_match` fields return the first match found without any warnings.
+Conversely, the resource fails if it somehow finds multiple results on a CIDR (subnet and mask) search - this is to assert that you are getting the subnet you requested.

 Arguments are processed in the following order of precedence:

  * `subnet_id`
  * `subnet_address` and `subnet_mask`
  * `section_id`, and either one of `description` or `description_match`

-**NOTE:** On a description search, in the event of multiple results, only the first match is returned.
-The resource fails if it somehow finds multiple results on a CIDR (subnet and mask) search - this is to assert that you are getting the subnet you requested.

 ##### Attribute Reference